jessevpb/SEIS-610-Group-Project/README.md

 Shows how to traverse a string by using `str.charAt(i)`.
 Avoid a repeated function call by saving the value of str.length() and using that in the `for()` loop.
 The processing of each character should go within the statement block.

 ## Changes 6-26
-Ed Bernal has been working on the files in the "seis610" folder.
+Ed has been working on the files in the "seis610" folder.
 The files are all in the "seis610.group" package.
 You can remove the "package" lines (or comment them out) to run without them.
 Sorry, it's how Eclipse sets them up.
 * `Evcompra.evaluate()` now evaluates the `Evcompra.treeStr` using a stack, visible from `App.java`
 * `Evcompra.mutateTree()` mutates possibly each node of the tree, and `Evcompra` now has member `MUTATIONRATE`.